subhk/FeastKit.jl/docs/README.md

 ## 📖 Documentation Features

 ### What you get
-- Clear landing page, getting-started guide, “Zero to Feast” walkthrough
+- Clear landing page, getting-started guide, “Zero to FeastKit” walkthrough
 - API overview and examples
 - Advanced topic stubs you can expand over time